voidsculptorart/mics/README.md

 The smart contract stores a claim request only if an amount of cryptocurrency equal with the claim cost is paid to the smart contract.
 This cryptocurrency can be distributed in one of the following ways:

-* **Deposited in the vault** (default behavior).
-The cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
+* **Deposited in the vault** (default behavior): The cryptocurrency is deposited in the vault and is spent with the rest of the cryptocurrency.
 The entity whose claim request is executed, be it the owner or the thief, will also get the claim cost paid by other entity.
 The other entity will always lose money.

-* **Burnt**.
-Both entities which pay the claim cost will lose money, no matter whose claim request is executed.
+* **Burnt**: Both entities which pay the claim cost will lose money, no matter whose claim request is executed.
 At some point, the loss incurred from the total paid claim costs will dwarf the cryptocurrency from the vault.

-* **Dropped to all the vaults** (from the blockchain).
-The claim cost which is dropped to a vault is proportional with the amount of cryptocurrency stored by the vault, only the amount of the claim cost token.
+* **Dropped to all the vaults** (from the blockchain): The claim cost which is dropped to a vault is proportional with the amount of cryptocurrency stored by the vault (only stored in the base token).

-* **Dropped to all the stakers** (from the blockchain).
-The claim cost which is dropped to a staker is proportional with the amount of cryptocurrency staked by the staker.
+* **Dropped to all the stakers** (from the blockchain): The claim cost which is dropped to a staker is proportional with the amount of cryptocurrency staked by the staker.

-* **Transferred to the developer** of the smart contract.
-This is a conflict of interests, so it should never be implemented.
+* **Transferred to the developer** of the smart contract: This is a conflict of interests, so it should never be implemented.

-* **Split in half**.
-One half of the cryptocurrency should be distributed in one of the above ways, the other half should be distributed in another way.
+* **Split in half**: One half of the cryptocurrency should be distributed in one of the above ways, the other half should be distributed in another way.
 If half of the cryptocurrency is deposited in the vault, and half isn't, the entity whose claim request is executed, be it the owner or the thief, will also get half of the claim cost paid by other entity, so (on average) the entity whose claim request is executed doesn't lose money.

 <br/>